k-box/k-box/docs/user/en/documents/trash.md

 The picture above shows an example of the trash content.

-When you delete a collection also the sub-collections are deleted.
+When you trash a collection also the sub-collections are trashed.

 > The administrator trash shows everything that has been trashed, so pay close attention